mbrand12/t10/DEVCORE.md

 Modifiers should be used to modify how a certain noun should be used it will also carry actual modifiers that other methods may set up.

+All of the verbs, nouns and modifiers have their own synonyms to allow more freedom while expressing the commands etc.

+While games that are played via keyboard or controller have a more or less the same input, each room has their own rules for input so most of the classes had to be implemented following the verbs, nouns and modifiers idea.

+#### Events

+While from the design standpoint the idea of events was to create randomly assigned events to each room, from the implementation standpoint it was to separate logic based upon the choices the player can make during the text input.

+For example during the save game event the player can only chose yes and no, meaning that it can't chose to for example look around the room etc. So rather than using a bunch of flags and making an already bloated classes in even bigger ones (I currently lack knowledge and ideas to make them slimmer and better organized than this) I would simply make a new class and redirect the player text input to that class.

+The good thing about this is that it makes easier to implement NPC dialog for example and much complex events such as the armor battle.

+#### Armor Room Battle

+Armor room features the fist major event which boils down to a turn based battle.
+The challenge is/was to explain to the player what happens inside of the robot (or the "giant armor") without using any terms that might be considered sci-fi in the first person narration.

+The other challenge was designing a battle system which works more like a puzzle and to make figuring out how the armor works as a part of it by giving no idea what commands the player can issue but putting enough hints so that it doesn't become something that needs an outside source.
+The way I did this is by providing a random attack option when the player just types random stuff on the keyboard.
+The idea is to simulate the "panic" that Hero experiences etc.

+The battle itself boils down to finding out which moves are effective against what, which ones are useless and most useful but in very specific situations.
+For example once the player finds a proper use of a kick attack the player can basically keep the opponent in a loop and the battle practically becomes trivial.
+The idea is not to make the player frustrated by drawing out the battle too much, though additional balancing may be needed.

+While the battle has mostly random attack pattern there are some things that allow some prediction while still leaving enough chance for it to fail.
+For example as with every attack the details about opponent attacks are given the player should be able to see that the opponent never repeats an attack.
+Given that the opponent has only 3 attacks with certain moves the player can score critical damage.

+While the stats of the armor can be checked the opponent stats are not revealed.
+Both have 3 main stats (and the armor has one more).
+Those stats are basically health, ability/movement points, mana/magic points.
+The armor has an additional orange bar which is there mostly as a red herring that might come into play much later in some other room.

+The stats management becomes important because when the ap bar/vial empties the player cannot perform some of the actions, same goes for the opponent as well.

+One of my main goals was to try to sustain the narrative immersion as long as possible hence there are little "traditional" damage reports and such.
+The only place where it seemed ok to bring a little sci-fi flavor was with the robots voice ai.

+#### Simple room and satchel

+Simple room is build as an easy (well or at least easier than the armor room ) way to get a shiny piece and combine it with the amulet.
+It is meant to test the basic features of inventory management such as inspecting, using, placing in the satchel and combining.

+The room it self consists of looking and trying to use as the things hinted in the descriptions or other things without making it too hard.

 ## Development